-The Project Manager (PM) is responsible for working with the Production Manager and is in charge of and responsible for all materials, labor, subcontractors, and equipment needed to complete a particular project.
+The Project Manager (PM) is responsible for working with the Production Manager and is in charge of and responsible for all materials, labor, subcontractors, and equipment needed to complete assigned projects.
 This position requires problem solving, communication and management skills to perform all carpentry labor and delegation of work in a professional manner.
-The Project Manager is responsible for selected aspects of the project on site, from start to completion, including: planning and scheduling, assigning work, general supervision, and quality control.
+The Project Manager is responsible for selected aspects of the project on site, from start to completion, including planning and scheduling, assigning work, general supervision, and quality control.
 The Project Manager is also responsible for the security and welfare of the clients’ property on the jobsite.
 Both the quality of work, and the appearance of the site, reflect strongly on the Project Manager and the company.

 OPTIMAL QUALITIES AND QUALIFICATIONS FOR THIS POSITION:

 - 10 Years of Experience in the field, including 5 years of field supervision

 - Extensive rough and finish carpentry skills

 - Must be familiar with building codes, materials, and residential building techniques.

 - Read, interpret and review construction plans and job costs

 - Experience in managing other people and delegating responsibilities

 - Strong interpersonal communication skills